BertLenaerts/bertlenaerts.github.io/_posts/2024-10-12-aviation-sankey.md

 ---
 layout: post
-title: Exploring the Skies: A New Perspective on Air Transport Connectivity in Africa
+title: Exploring the Skies - A New Perspective on Air Transport Connectivity in Africa
 ---

 The air transport industry is crucial for global connectivity, yet its complexities are often underexplored, particularly regarding Africa.